-Huntsville, Alabama: Wade's Garden (Closed)
+Huntsville, Alabama: Wade's Garden (Gone)

 - Southwest edge of the city.
 I-565 exit 17B.
 Drive east one mile on Governors Drive SW.
 Turn right (south) onto Triana Blvd SW.
 Drive 2.5 miles.
 Turn left onto Nassau Drive SW.
 Wade's house was the last one on the right, hidden within lots of trees.